 She now lives in Suffolk with her man and kids and chickens.

-Natasha is a Trustee for the charity Student Minds and a patron for No Panic, which provides support for people struggling with anxiety.
-She is a member of the Coalition for Men & Boys, specifically consulting with them on reducing rates of male suicide in the UK.
-Natasha is also a certified instructor for Mental Health First Aid England and the charity Beat.
+Natasha is a trustee for the charity Student Minds, an ambassador for the Reading Agency a patron for No Panic, which helps people experiencing anxiety.
+She is a member of the Men & Boys Coalition, specifically advising on reducing male suicide rates, as well as a certified instructor for Mental Health First Aid England and eating disorder charity Beat.

 A Beginner’s Guide to Being Mental: An A-Z was published by Bluebird in 2018, and Yes You Can: Ace Your Exams Without Losing Your Mind was published by Macmillan Children's Books in April 2020.